ztyyLV/web-twain-docs/faq/private-network-access-in-chrome101.md

 ### Cause

 As a part of the Private Network Access (PNA) specification, Chrome is deprecating direct access to private network endpoints from public websites.
-In Chrome 101, Chrome will enforce explicit permission from private network endpoints before requests from public websites can be allowed.
+In Chrome 101 at the earliest, Chrome will enforce explicit permission from private network endpoints before requests from public websites can be allowed.
+According to Google, "this will begin only if and when compatibility data indicates that the change is safe enough and we've outreached directly when necessary."
 More details can be found at <a href="https://developer.chrome.com/blog/private-network-access-preflight/" target="_blank">https://developer.chrome.com/blog/private-network-access-preflight/</a>.

 Dynamic Web TWAIN utilizes a local service named 'Dynamsoft Service' to support document scanning from physical scanners.
 Your web scanning page needs to make requests to localhost or 127.0.0.1 to communicate with the local service.
 In Chrome 101, the connection from your public website to the private network (i.e. localhost/127.0.0.1) will be blocked.

 ### Resolution

-You can apply one of the following solutions:
+To avoid this potential issue, you can apply one of the following solutions:

 1. <a href="https://www.dynamsoft.com/web-twain/docs/indepth/development/upgrade.html?ver=latest" target="_blank">Upgrade</a> Dynamic Web TWAIN SDK to **version 17.2.1** or later